quotient-ai/quotient-python/README.md

 - Python 3.10 or higher

 **Setup Guide:**
-1. Receive a token from your contact at Quotient AI.
+1. Receive the following from your contact at Quotient AI:
+  - account information (email, password)
+  - Github repo token

 2. Install `quotientai` client using pip:
    ```bash